 Musician Prahlad Singh Tipanya is renowned for his singing and interpretation of Kabir.
 Hailing from the Indian state of Madhya Pradesh, Tipanya contributes to Kabir’s legacy by sharing this poetic music in both live performances and online.

-Join USIP, in coordination with the Reed Society for the Sacred Arts, for an in-person performance of Kabir poetry from Prahlad Singh Tipanya and his ensemble.
-Translations of the musical poetry will be made available during the concert by scholar and translator of Kabir, Dr. Linda Hess.
+On May 15, USIP, in coordination with the Reed Society for the Sacred Arts, hosted an in-person performance of Kabir poetry from Prahlad Singh Tipanya and his ensemble.
+Translations of the musical poetry were made available during the concert by scholar and translator of Kabir, Linda Hess.

 Speakers and Performers